Aiso786/create-amine-module/README.md

 # Create Amine Module

-Create Amine Module is a CLI for quickly and easily create "Amine" Modules.
+Create Amine Module is a CLI for quickly and easily creating "Amine" Modules.
 "Amine" Module is a pattern we follow within our team @Axa to create new Modules on our React Application.

 ## Installation